-Course Objectives:The students will be able to understand
+Course Objectives: The students will be able to understand

 - 1. Causes for industrial accidents and preventive steps to be taken. - 2.
-Fundamental concepts of Maintenance Engineering. - 3.
-About wear and corrosion along with preventive steps to be taken
+Fundamental concepts of Maintenance Engineering.
+About wear and corrosion along with preventive steps to be taken.
+The basic concepts and importance of fault tracing. - 3.
+The steps involved in carrying out periodic and preventive maintenance of various equipments used in industry

-Course Outcomes: At the end of the course the students will be able to
+At the end of the course the students will be able to